cap-ml-119/yazan_hamdan/README.md

 ### General Notes
-- it's recommended to use `vscode` as your main code editor
+- It's recommended to use `vscode` as your main code editor

-- It's recommended to install `eslint` extention to your `vscode`
+- It's recommended to install `eslint` extension to your `vscode`

+- It's recommended to install `Python Docstring Generator` extension to your `vscode`

-- your application will run on port 5000
+- Your application will run on port 5000